 Neighbourhood Construction is exploring what is best practice not only for the practical process of a building project but also the emotional relationships of all those involved.
 NC has observed the problems associated with a culture that wants to do the right thing yet a culture that is onerous.

 One of the initial observations was the negative impact an inappropriate hierarchy had on the dialogue within the sector.
 Shifting this towards an appropriate hierarchy respects the value of the individual who is best placed to make the right decision.
-It is not that hierarchy should not be present within the division of Labour.
+It is not that the hierarchy should not be present within the division of Labour.
 The hierarchy must not be static.
 A dynamic hierarchy promotes successful cooperative working and cross-disciplinary collaborative learning.
 This challenges a deep-rooted history of class conflict, empowering people to develop beyond these prejudices, enacting a change of culture, from adversarial to collaborative.
 (Morgan, 1986)

 Success depends not only on the quality of work or advice given but also on the method and context in which such information is gathered, critiqued and disseminated.